BravingTheBacklog/bravingthebacklog.github.io/_posts/2020-03-09-what-im-playing-no-62.md

 I completed a major milestone in the main quest this week.
 The credits rolled at this point, so I thought it was the end of the story...but according to the wiki, it was just the prologue/first arc!
-A second and third story arc still wait me, so there's substantially more story content than I thought.
+A second and third story arc still await me, so there's substantially more story content than I thought.
 What I experienced so far was a simple but heartwarming story, and felt right at home in this fantasy farming sim!